theturboturnip/harper/harper-core/tests/text/tagged/Part-of-speech tagging.md

 # #  . . .
 NSg      V/J    .
 >
 #
 > A   direct comparison of several methods is reported ( with references ) at the ACL
 # D/P J      NSg        P  J/D     NPl     VL V        .
 P    NPl        .
-NSg/I/V/P D   NSg
+P  D   NSg
 > Wiki  .
 This comparison uses the Penn tag   set       on  some  of the Penn Treebank data ,
 # NSg/V .
 I/D  NSg        NPl  D   NPr  NSg/V NPrSg/V/J J/P I/J/R P  D   NPr  ?
 NSg  .
 > so        the results are directly comparable .
 However , many    significant taggers are